We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Choline is a nutrient that supports various bodily functions, including cellular growth and metabolism.
-The body makes some choline, but the majority comes from dietary sources.
+Choline deficiency can lead to health conditions, such as cardiovascular disease and muscular damage.

 Continue reading this article to learn more about choline, including the recommended daily intake, its sources, and how it can benefit people’s overall health.